 Here’s a one on one meeting template to build your next agenda:

 How do you structure your 1:1 meetings?
-Comment below with your suggestions.
+Tweet at us @flock with your top suggestions.